PSM-support/SW_BMS-update/README.md

 **Step 4** : Run *javaw.exe* then follow instruction thereafter.

+It is important to exit the software before physically disconnecting the CAN cable.

 ## User interface
 ### Page 1 : to change the number of battery connected
 ![SM snapshot](/pic/SU_BMS-P1.png)